grunsab/PieBot_v1/README.md

 ## About the algorithm

 The algorithm is based on [this paper](https://arxiv.org/pdf/1712.01815.pdf).
 One very important difference between the algorithm used here and the one described in that paper is that this implementation used supervised learning and optionally reinforcement learning, instead of solely reinforcement learning.
 Doing reienforcement learning is very computationally intensive.
 As said in that paper, it took thousands of TPUs to generate the self play games.
-This program, on the other hand, starts supervised training on the [CCRL Dataset](https://lczero.org/blog/2018/09/a-standard-dataset/), which contains 2.5 million top notch chess games from the Komodo chess engine.
+This program, on the other hand, starts supervised training on the [CCRL Dataset](https://lczero.org/blog/2018/09/a-standard-dataset/), which contains 2.5 million top notch chess games.
 Because each game has around 80 unique positions in it, this yields about 200 million data points for training on.
 If you want you can augment that with download_computerchess_org_uk.py for another approximately 1MM games.
 If you want to use reinforcement learning after that, that's possible and should further strengthen the engine.

 ## Strength